Constrained Adaptive Rejection Sampling: Related Work

+Our work is a direct improvement of ARS~\cite{gilks, MansinghkaRJT09}, which adaptively rejects previously observed invalid samples.
+CARS extends ARS to adaptively reject \textit{all} constraint-violating prefix continuations discovered during one sample.
+Our work shares conceptual foundations with \citet{tromble2006}, who patch a language model with constraints as violations are discovered during decoding.
+However, their method targets argmax decoding over weighted finite state automatas (FSAs), whereas we focus on sampling from arbitrary autoregressive LMs using ``dynamically generated'' prefix constraints.

+For highly regular constraints (e.g., finite automata), one might hope for a dynamic-programming-style exact sampler that conditions exactly on future feasibility.
+Such an approach, however, requires tractable marginals over future continuations (i.e., suffix probabilities under the LM), which autoregressive LMs do not expose.
+Consequently, even when the constraint language is regular, exact constrained sampling still reduces to reasoning about prefixes at the token level---which is precisely what CARS does.

 \paragraph{Static Approximation Methods.} Constrained decoding methods~\citep{picard, lmql, geng2024grammarconstrained, melcer2024constrained} enforce constraints incrementally during token-by-token generation.
-When the constraint is a context-free grammar, this approach is often called Grammar-Constrained Decoding (GCD).
-While efficient at producing valid sequences, these methods modify the LM's probability distribution, resulting in biased samples.
+When the constraint is a context-free grammar, this approach is often called Grammar-Constrained Decoding.
+While efficient at producing valid sequences, these methods modify the LM's probability distribution, resulting in biased samples~\cite{park2024grammaraligned}.

+IterGen~\citep{ugare2025itergen} is a framework for programming constrained decoding algorithms that can move both forward and backward (i.e., backtrack) during generation.
+While IterGen enables the construction of a wide range of sampling strategies, it does not provide mechanisms for enforcing distributional correctness of the resulting procedures.
+In contrast, CARS is a concrete sampling algorithm that preserves exactness by construction while achieving efficiency through adaptive pruning.
+The two approaches therefore target complementary and largely orthogonal objectives.

 Gradient-based constrained decoding~\citep{amini2024structured, kumar2022gradient} similarly steers generation toward satisfying soft or semantic constraints, but cannot guarantee validity (or faithfulness to the distribution) and is computationally expensive.

-\paragraph{Asymptotic Approximation Methods.} Adaptive Sampling with Approximate expected futures (ASAp)~\citep{park2024grammaraligned} approximate grammar-aligned sampling by building an iterative overapproximation of the probability mass associated with invalid prefixes identified from previous samples.
-While in the limit this approach reaches the desired distribution, it does not do so \textit{monotonically}---i.e., it can produce intermediate approximations that are very skewed.
+\paragraph{Asymptotic Approximation Methods.} Adaptive Sampling with Approximate expected futures (ASAp)~\citep{park2024grammaraligned} approximates grammar-aligned sampling by building an iterative overapproximation of the probability mass associated with invalid prefixes identified from previous samples.
+While in the limit this approach reaches the desired distribution, it does not do so \textit{monotonically}---i.e., it can produce intermediate approximations that are very skewed and take thousands of samples to converge to the target distribution.
+CARS draws inspiration from ASAp in how it maintains and updates a trie of constraint-violating prefixes.
+What causes ASAp to distort the distribution is that each sample is produced via constrained decoding, whereas in CARS each sample is produced via rejection sampling.